unbywyd/tsdiapi-cli/README.md

 ### **Validating Plugin Configuration**

-To check if a plugin’s configuration is correct, use:
+To check if a plugin's configuration is correct, use:

 ```bash
 tsdiapi dev check
 ```

-This command validates the plugin’s configuration and ensures it follows best practices.
+This command validates the plugin's configuration and ensures it follows best practices.

 ---